holochain/docs-pages/src/pages/get-building/index.md

 Holochain installed as per [Quick Start](../quick-start/index) !!!

-## Scaffold a Custom Holochain Application
+## Scaffold a custom Holochain application

 For this example we will scaffold the canonical example, a to-do hApp.